eriktuck/ei-dev/docs/data-management/database-overview.md

 A database solution (aka database management system; DBMS) will include these key components

 1. **Database Software** and **Hosting Platform**: The database software runs the database.
 The database and the database software will be hosted either on a local server or on the cloud.
 2. **Database Management Client**: The database management client is the interface that the DBA will use to configure the database and manage access for users.
-The database client can reduce, but doesn't necessarily eliminate, the need to use SQL (Structured Query Language) to interact with the database (however many DBAs will prefer using SQL anyway).
+The database client typically uses SQL (Structured Query Language) to interact with the database.
 3. **User Interface** and **Analysis Platform**: The user interface allows users to access the data while the analysis platform allows the user to gain insights from the data.
 Often, these are combined.

 To illustrate, below are three options for a database solution that you might consider.